Freed Hong Kong Activist Joshua Wong Addresses Rally

 “I’ve only been out for four hours.
 I need time to digest the situation.
 Since leaving jail I haven’t had time to look at news,” he said.

-—With reporting by Laignee Barron and Hillary Leung / Hong Kong
+—With reporting by Laignee Barron, Abhishyant Kidangoor and Hillary Leung / Hong Kong